 After breakfast, you will leave the area around Tarangire National Park and drive via the town of Mto wa Mbu to the Lake Manyara National Park.
 This park with its shallow alkaline lake stretches along the base of the Rift Valley Escarpment.
 Lake Manyara attracts thousands of birds, including huge flocks of flamingos.
 Other animals in the park include buffaloes, elephants, hippos and Masai giraffes as well as troops of boisterous baboons and monkeys in the forests.
 The park once became famous for tree climbing lions and if you are lucky to spot them you will be amused by the site of these animals lounging on branches in the acacia trees.
 After a game drive in the park you will ascend to the Ngorongoro highlands, where you will overnight on a campsite situated on the crater’s edge with magnificent views of the caldera below.

 Day 3 Ngorongoro Crater – Mto wa Mbu

 Rise and shine!
 After an early breakfast at your campsite, you will travel down a precipitous trail into the crater.
 Its grass plains and acacia forests are home to almost all the species of animals found in the East African savannah.
 In only a few hours you might see all of the “Big Five” – lion, elephant, buffalo, rhino and leopard.
 After an extensive game drive and a picnic lunch inside the crater, you will leave the Ngorongoro Conservation Area and travel to Mto wa Mbu, where you will spend the night in a tent on a campsite.

 Day 4 Mto wa Mbu – Arusha

 After a leisurely breakfast, you will start your journey back to Arusha, where you will arrive around midday.
-You will be dropped off at a hotel of your choice or at the airport.
+You will be dropped off in the city centre or at the airport.
 Breakfast; Lunch

 - Camping safari according to the itinerary